pulp/pulp_installer/roles/pulp-webserver/README.md

 Install, configure, start, and enable a web server.

 Currently, Nginx and Apache are supported.
-They are configured as a reverse proxy to the pulp-api and pulp-content-app Gunicorn processes.
+They are configured as a reverse proxy to the pulpcore-api and pulpcore-content-app Gunicorn processes.

 Variables: